 Maltese Citizenship may also be granted by investment under an amendment passed in November 2013 to the Maltese Citizenship Act, Chapter 188 of the Laws of Malta.
 The main applicant may also add in the application, his/her spouse, children and parents or grandparents, under certain conditions, to benefit under the Malta Citizenship by Investment Programme.
-In order to be eligible, the main applicant is required to contribute at least €650,000 to Malta’s National Development and Social Fund, invest €150,000 in government bonds, and purchase or rent property in Malta.
+In order to be eligible, the main applicant is required to contribute at least €650,000 to Malta’s National Development and Social Fund, invest €150,000 in Maltese stocks, and purchase or rent property in Malta.

 As from February 2000 a Maltese citizen can acquire and retain a foreign citizenship together with their Maltese citizenship.
 Under Article 22(2) of the Maltese Constitution dual or multiple citizenship is permitted and one is not obliged to renounce his/her previous citizenship.